 Where you provide figures for 3 or 4-digit SOC codes, these should be a subset of the 2-digit SOC code above it.
 Where clarification of the SOC definitions is required, the ONS SOC manual should be referred to.

 DNOs should populate the total number of FTEs.

+M19 – DSO

+The purpose of this worksheet is for DNOs to provide an estimated value and categorisation of expenditure incurred in the current reporting year on incremental IT and indirect costs associated with DSO implementation and activities.

+It is expected that in the commentary, DNOs provide further detail of the types of DSO costs they are incurring to support the costs reported in this table.

+It is anticipated that this table and commentary will be developed further or used to modify existing RIGs for clarity of reporting in future versions of the RIGs.
+The completion of this table in the current reporting year will help guide these modifications.

 Appendix 1 – Cost Allocation Scenarios Fault and Asset Replacement